mattytrentini/micropython_workshop/pages/shields/buzzer.rst

 - Created an object that controls pin connected to the buzzer, and set it as an output (as we will be `driving` the buzzer)
 - Created a new object that gives us PWM control over the buzzer pin
-- Set the PWM frequency to 1000 herts, or 1kHz -- note that this does not generate any noise by itself, as the PWM defaults to having a duty cycle of 0 (that is, it is enabled 0% of each cycle)
+- Set the PWM frequency to 1047 hertz -- note that this does not generate any noise by itself, as the PWM defaults to having a duty cycle of 0 (that is, it is enabled 0% of each cycle)
-- Set the PWM duty cycle to 10 -- the duty cycle is a 10 bit number (has a maximum of 1023) so by setting it to 10, it will be enabled roughly 1% of the time.
+- Set the PWM duty cycle to 50 -- the duty cycle is a 10 bit number (has a maximum of 1023) so by setting it to 50, it will be enabled roughly 5% of the time.
 This is what makes it buzz!
 - Delays code execution by 1 second -- this gives us an opportunity to hear it buzzing